What the US can do to deter a wider war in the Middle East

 An “all-out war” between Israel and Hezbollah would be “devastating” for both countries, with numbers of displaced people and casualties that could “equal or exceed what we’ve seen in Gaza,” Defense Secretary Lloyd Austin warned Friday on CNN.

 Every time the region has been brought to the brink of a wider war since Hamas’ Oct.
 7 cross-border attack, the U.S. has exerted its levers of power “in every way possible.”
-A twin approach of deterrence and diplomacy has so far succeeded in averting escalation, said Secretary Blinken the same day.
+A twin approach of deterrence and diplomacy has so far succeeded in averting escalation, say State Department officials.
+But Tuesday’s Iranian missile barrage poses a new challenge.

+“Obviously, we do not want to see this conflict continue to escalate,” said State Department spokesperson Matthew Miller at a Tuesday afternoon briefing.
+“That said, we have been clear that there must be consequences for this attack.”

-As it stands now, Hezbollah’s decision-making capabilities are seriously disrupted.
+Israel is continuing to pursue Hezbollah, while also now talking about retaliation against its sponsor, Iran.
+As it stands, Hezbollah’s decision-making capabilities are seriously disrupted.
 Depending on who takes over leadership, it could choose to fire missiles at Israel or to deescalate.

 There are reasons they may choose the latter, says Sean McFate, a former Army officer and now adjunct professor of war and strategy at Georgetown University’s School of Foreign Service.
 But to encourage Hezbollah to do that, he adds, the Biden administration must more clearly articulate where its red lines lie.

-Note: Editor’s note: This story has been updated with news of Iran’s missile strike against Israel, and responses from U.S. officials.